If you have not attended Connections Pathway and would like to become a member complete the membership application.

 • It gives you the privilege of expressing your opinion during discussions or voting at members’ business meetings.

 • It opens up additional opportunities to serve in positions reserved for committed members (connect group leaders, ministry leaders, worship team, etc.)

 At Ephrata Community Church, we receive members simply so we know who God has called us to care for and co-labor with.
 We are not legalistic about membership, nor is the commitment of membership a heavy, lifelong obligation.
 It is simply a way to formally express our commitment to the spiritual family that we believe God has placed us in.

-If you would like to become a member of Ephrata Community Church and want to learn more you can attend begin with the Connections Pathway.
+If you would like to become a member of Ephrata Community Church and want to learn more you can begin by starting on the Connections Pathway.